Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 11. A.M.
 Abubakar et al. (2018):  *Knowledge Management, Decision-making Style and Organizational Performance*.
 J. Innov.
 Knowl.

 ---
-The paper is also available in an older PDF version:(Strategic Planning - The Tellusant Synthesis)[Canback-Burginyoung-Strategic-Planning-Tellusant-Synthesis.pdf]
+The paper is also available in an older PDF version: [Strategic Planning - The Tellusant Synthesis](Canback-Burginyoung-Strategic-Planning-Tellusant-Synthesis.pdf)